Liz's farmhouse-style sitting room with rustic decor, plush white furniture, a white rug, and light coming in through windows.

 Double-hung windows bring lots of natural light and fresh breezes into Galvan’s home to the delight of all who live there.

-Windows can often be overlooked in a renovation, but Galvan says it’s a decision not to be downplayed.
-In general, she notes that it’s important to invest in the structural and functional aspects of a house (“especially if it’s older like ours”) before diving into personal design touches.
+Windows are an important part of a home renovation, but often go overlooked.
+Galvan emphasizes starting with what matters most, function and structure, ("especially if it's older like ours") before focusing on decorative details.
 She also recommends working in stages.
 Living in a constant remodel can feel frustrating, so the designer recommends prioritizing family needs and functions.

 Says Galvan, “Natural wood really evokes that old-time feel.
 In our home we have wood flooring in every room, but you can also bring in natural wood kitchen cabinets, dressers, trim and so much more.”